 This is my short blog.

 Modi knew that the only way to quell the RSS and their Hindutva agenda was to give them the reigns and a free hand in the bypolls; only to let them fail.
 It was a calculated risk.
-History has shown that every party that sweeps comes to power in a national election tends to receive a set-back by the electorate in the very next local one - as a way of ensuring balance of power.
+History has shown that a party that sweeps power in a national election tends to receive a set-back by the electorate in the very next local one - as a way of ensuring balance.

-Modi knew that this defeat would be small in the grand scheme of things and will not affect him national agenda or harm his momentum but it would be enough to send the RSS’s communal forces a strong message to stay silent; while strengthening Modi’s hand over them.
+Modi knew that this defeat would be small in the grand scheme of things and would not affect his national agenda but it would be enough to send the Hindu right wing and communal forces a strong message to stay silent; while strengthening Modi’s hand over them.

 Well played Prime Minister…